 14. Saalbach-Hinterglemm; home to Alpine resorts and a great place to stay in Austria

-Saalbach-Hinterglemm is a beautiful resort town located in a district in Zell am See, Austria.
+Saalbach-Hinterglemm is a beautiful resort town located in the district of Zell am See, Austria.
 The town is known for its ski slopes and mountain biking trails and is a great place to stay for those looking to explore the outdoors.

-The best places to stay in Saalbach-Hinterglemm are those that offer the most convenience and comfort for visitors.
+The best places to stay in Saalbach-Hinterglemm offer visitors the most convenience and comfort.
 Some of the best hotels in the town include the following:

-- Mountain Chalet Hochalm – This chalet is located in the mountains overlooking Saalbach-Hinterglemm and is perfect for those who want to get away from it all.
+- Mountain Chalet Hochalm – This chalet is located in the mountains overlooking Saalbach-Hinterglemm and is perfect for those who want to escape it all.
 The chalet offers amazing views of the town and surrounding countryside and is ideal for those who want to enjoy nature at its best.